Department D – Goats

 - All goats must be dehorned or have the horn tips blunted.

-- All goats must be shown wearing a collar.
+- All goats must be shown wearing a collar or a halter.
 No pinch collars are allowed.

 - The market goats will be divided into classes by weight, not breed.
 All breeds will be shown together.